arkadianriver/arkadianriver.com/README.md

 # arkadianriver.com

+Until Aug 2023, this was the theme for my personal web site.
-My old personal web site up to 2023, which uses the awesome design of http://html5up.net/spectral by the talented [@ajlkn](http://twitter.com/ajlkn).
+It uses the awesome design of http://html5up.net/spectral by the talented [@ajlkn](http://twitter.com/ajlkn).

 I morphed that design into this Jekyll [theme](#theme-note) for blog and portfolio entries.